gernberg/web.dev/src/site/content/en/blog/loading-ads-page-speed/index.md

 Achieving a balance between monetization and performance is crucial for website owners seeking to provide an exceptional user experience while maximizing revenue through online advertising.

 By using techniques such as asynchronous loading, lazy loading, optimizing ad formats and sizes, leveraging intelligent caching and carefully evaluating ad networks, and header bidding and providers, website owners can successfully navigate the challenges of loading ads without compromising page performance.
 Prioritizing efficient delivery of ads ultimately ensures user stratification, increased engagement, and sustainable revenue generation.

+## Footnotes

+1. Ad Servers might have restrictions and requirements that apply.
+Ad Manager requires publishers to declare a refresh interval in the UI.
+Some buyers require a refresh declaration of greater than or equal to 240 seconds.
+In general, the longer the interval between refreshes, the more desirable your inventory is to buyers. [read more](https://support.google.com/admanager/answer/6286179?hl=en)